Yoshihiro Tajiri: Independent circuit (2000–2001)

-Return to WWF/E (2001–2006, 2008)
+World Wrestling Federation / World Wrestling Entertainment (2001–2006, 2008)

 Championship reigns (2001–2004)

 Soon after the closure of ECW, Tajiri was hired by the World Wrestling Federation (WWF).
 Tajiri debuted on the May 24, 2001, episode of SmackDown! as a face.
 He was given the gimmick of WWF Commissioner William Regal's comedic assistant.
-With the help of Regal, Tajiri made his in-ring debut defeating Crash in a King of the Ring 2001 qualifying match.
-He was later eliminated by Rhyno.
-Tajiri would win his first championship in WWF by defeating X-Pac for the WWF Light Heavyweight Championship on an episode of Raw.
-X-Pac would quickly capture the WCW Cruiserweight Championship, and at SummerSlam, Tajiri would lose a championship unification match, therefore retiring the Light Heavyweight Championship.
-Tajiri would quickly bounce back as he began an on-screen relationship with Torrie Wilson and defeated Chris Kanyon for the WCW United States Championship.
-However, Tajiri would lose the belt to Rhyno soon afterward at Unforgiven in September.
+With the help of Regal, Tajiri made his in-ring debut defeating Crash in a King of the Ring qualifying match on the June 14 episode of SmackDown!.
+He was later eliminated by Rhyno on the June 18 episode of Raw.
+Tajiri would win his first championship in WWF by defeating X-Pac for the WWF Light Heavyweight Championship on the August 6 episode of Raw.
+X-Pac would quickly capture the WCW Cruiserweight Championship, and at SummerSlam on August 19, Tajiri would lose a championship unification match, therefore retiring the Light Heavyweight Championship.
+Tajiri would quickly bounce back as he began an on-screen relationship with Torrie Wilson and defeated Chris Kanyon for the WCW United States Championship on the September 10 episode of Raw.
+However, Tajiri would lose the belt to Rhyno soon afterward at Unforgiven on September 23.
 After Regal turned heel by joining The Alliance, Tajiri feuded with him throughout late 2001.

 Yoshihiro Tajiri performs the Tarantula on Robért Conway.

-Tajiri won his first WCW Cruiserweight Championship on October 22, 2001, on Raw.
+Tajiri won the WCW Cruiserweight Championship on the October 22 episode of Raw.
 The title became the WWF Cruiserweight Championship and replaced the WWF Light Heavyweight Championship when the WWF defeated The Alliance at Survivor Series on November 18.
 The WWF was renamed World Wrestling Entertainment, and the roster was divided into two "brands": Raw and SmackDown!.
 Tajiri, along with Torrie Wilson, was drafted to SmackDown!, therefore making the Cruiserweight Championship a SmackDown! exclusive title.
-Tajiri went on to lose the title to Billy Kidman on the April 4 episode on SmackDown!.
-He would go on to beat Kidman at Backlash once again and won the Cruiserweight Championship again only 17 days after losing it.
+Tajiri went on to lose the title to Billy Kidman on the April 4, 2002 episode on SmackDown!.
+He would go on to beat Kidman at Backlash on April 21 once again and won the Cruiserweight Championship again only 17 days after losing it.

 He turned heel by forcing Wilson to dress like a geisha against her will.
 Tajiri would go on to lose the Cruiserweight Championship to The Hurricane on the May 16 episode of SmackDown! in a triple threat match that also included Billy Kidman.
 Wilson eventually abandoned him during a Cruiserweight Championship match against The Hurricane; she did so by stripping on top of a table during the match that caused Tajiri to be counted out and later joined forces with Tajiri's rival, Maven.
 Tajiri became a face in WWE once more after Jamie Noble attacked him for touching Noble's girlfriend Nidia.
-This led to several Cruiserweight Championship matches between the two including matches at No Mercy and Rebellion.
-He also participated in his first Royal Rumble match in January 2003.
+This led to several Cruiserweight Championship matches between the two including matches at No Mercy on October 20 and Rebellion on October 26.
+He also participated in his first Royal Rumble match on January 19, 2003.